xybor-x/enum/README.md

 ## 💡 Utility functions

+> [!NOTE]
-*All of the following functions can be used with any style of enum.
-Note that this differs from the built-in methods, which are tied to the enum object rather than being standalone functions.*
+> All of the following functions can be used with any type of enum.

 ### FromString